 Professor Receives Prestigious NSF CAREER Award

-Five-year grant funds innovative research and education project
+Grant funds research and education project in gravitational-wave science

-Lal joins past Montclair State University faculty recipients of the CAREER award Stefanie Brachfeld, Earth and Environmental Studies chair and director of the doctoral program in Environmental Management; Biology chair Quinn Vega; and Educational Foundations professor Jamaal Matthews.
+Favata joins past Montclair State faculty recipients of the CAREER award: Pankaj Lal, associate professor of Earth and Environmental Studies and associate director of the PSEG Institute for Sustainability Studies at Montclair State University; Stefanie Brachfeld, Earth and Environmental Studies chair and director of the doctoral program in Environmental Management; Biology chair Quinn Vega; and Jamaal Matthews, associate professor of Educational Foundations.

 “I’m looking forward to LIGO finding many more signals,” says Favata, who is eager to continue expanding the frontiers of gravitational-wave science.